-With a personal loan, you can avail of a sanction of up to Rs.
-35 lakh on nominal interest rates to meet your goals.
+With an online personal loan, you can avail of a sanction of up to Rs.
+40 lakh on nominal interest rates to meet your goals.
 You can also benefit from online management, doorstep document pickup, and Flexi Loan facilities on this loan.
 The Flexi personal loan facility, for instance, is highly beneficial, as it allows you to withdraw from your sanction in parts and pay interest only on the sum you use from your sanction.
-Moreover, you can also choose to repay the loan basis interest-only EMIs and pay the principal only at the end of the tenure!
+Moreover, you can also choose to repay the loan basis interest-only EMIs and pay the principal only at the end of the tenure.

 In order to give you access to such benefits and features, lenders are likely to look up your credit report when you apply for credit.
 This is a mandatory protocol that they follow to ensure you don’t pose a risk of default, especially on an unsecured loan like a personal loan.
 When asked, CIBIL releases your records using the ECN number.
 This is a number that helps lenders catalogue your credit details.
 Here’s everything you need to know about the ECN number.

 ECN stands for Enquiry Control Number and is better known as control number.
 This is a nine-digit number that helps various lenders track the records of more than a million loan borrowers.
 The ECN is generated when a lender accesses your credit report.
 This number helps CIBIL locate your credit report and thus you must mention it while communicating with CIBIL.
 Also, the ECN number is unique to your credit report, which is why no other borrower will have the same ECN number.

 Understanding the purpose of ECN number

 Apart from being used to track and maintain millions of CIBIL Reports in an organised manner, this nine-digit number can also be used to check your account and its information.
 The ECN number is also used to maintain all the information unique to your credit history and behaviour.
 With this number, member banks or financial institutions can acquire information from CIBIL.
 As this number is confidential, you may not be able to acquire it easily.